vipulnaik/diet-exercise-health/notes/2024-activity-tracker.md

 ## Sunday March 3 and Monday March 4

 On these two days, I was busy with a bureaucratic trip to Chennai.
-Not sharing more public details at this point.
+The trip was for my US visa interview at the US consulate in Chennai.
+The interview itself was a walkin 221(g) interview.
+I went for the interview around 8:30 AM and was back a little after 10 AM.

 ## Monday March 11